dcx2202/Sorting-Algorithms-Visualized/README.md

 ## The algorithms do one iteration per draw cycle

-Quicksort builds a sorted array from the initial one The sorted array is displayed alongside the remaining part of the initial one
+Quicksort builds a sorted array from the initial one.
+The sorted array is displayed alongside the remaining part of the initial one

 Bubble Sort and Selection Sort display each swap in an iteration